 a) The work could serve as a good source of learning English by young teachers at schools and colleges.

 b) The lexicologists could find a lot of interesting information for themselves.

-c) those who would like to communicate with the English-speaking people through the Internet will find a shortened language of chats in our qualification work.
+c) Those who would like to communicate with the English-speaking people through the Internet will be able to use the up-to-date words with the help of our qualification work.

 If we say about the methods of scientific approaches used in our work we can mention that the method of typological analysis was used.

-The novelty of the work is concluded in including the language of charts to one of the chapter of the qualification work.
+The newality of the work is concluded in including the modern meanings of habitual words to our qualification work.

 The general structure of our qualification work looks as follows:

 The work is composed onto three major parts: introduction, main part and conclusion.
 Each part has its subdivision onto the specific thematically items.
 There are two points in the introductory part: the first item tells about the general content of the work while the other gives us the general explanation of the lexicological phenomenon of shortening in a language.
 The main part bears the seven points in itself.
 The first point explains the general definition of synonyms and their classification.
 In the second item of the main part we give the notion of changeability and how the meanings can be substituted in a language.
 The third item tells Some semantic peculiarities of synonyms and their functional relationship In the fourth item we tale into consideration the Peculiar distributional features of synonyms.
 The fifth paragraph takes into consideration the question of peculiar features of semantic combinability of synonyms.
 The sixth item shows us The link of synonymy with collocational meaning.
 The last paragraph of the main part analyzes the notion of conceptual synonymy in a language.
 The conclusion of the qualification work sums up the ideas discussed in the main part (the first item) and shows the ways of implying of the qualification work (in the second item).

 At the end of the qualification work there is the fourth part – bibliography list of the works used for preparing this paper.